 Q: It seems like I get sick every couple of months with a cold or other infection.
 It’s even worse during the winter.
 I don’t understand it.
 I eat a very healthy diet and exercise twice a week with a trainer and twice on my own.
 I also take a multivitamin and a few other supplements.
 Are there any other natural cold remedies I can try?

 A: You’ve got the basic lifestyle issues under control.
 However, you didn’t mention sleep, which is extremely important in maintaining robust immune function.
-If that’s a problem, consider taking 1–3 mg of melatonin, 500 mg of valerian, or another natural sleep aid at bedtime.
+If that’s a problem, consider taking 1–3 mg of melatonin and/or trying other techniques shown to promote restful sleep.

 There are a number of other natural cold remedies that do wonders for the immune system.
 My favorites include:

 High-dose vitamin C (500 mg four or five times a day)